-Installing a Nest thermostat is one of the easiest ways to improve the daily schedule of your heating and cooling.
-This smart thermostat can recognize your preferences and automatically make adjustments.
-But as you might expect, it won’t work correctly or at all if you see an error code appear.
-The exact error code offers useful information about the underlying problem, something a knowledgeable technician can use to offer solutions that much quicker.
+Operating a Nest thermostat is one of the best ways to optimize the daily schedule of your heating and cooling.
+This smart thermostat can be taught your preferences and automatically make changes.
+But as you might expect, it won’t work properly or at all if you see an error code on the display.
+The specific error code provides useful information about the source of the problem, something a trained technician can use to offer solutions that much quicker.

-Listed below are seven of the most common error codes you might find on your Nest thermostat.
-We’ll review the basics of each error code on top of how you might solve it and the approximate cost to do so.
-Remember that while the price will ultimately depend on the specific Nest model, you can anticipate paying between $75-$200 for repairs.
-This should include travel and labor costs along with any specific parts necessary to complete repairs.
+Here are seven of the most likely error codes you might discover on your Nest thermostat.
+We’ll review the basics of each error code along with how you can fix it and the estimated cost to do so.
+Keep in mind that while the costs will ultimately depend on the specific Nest model, you can count on paying about $75-$200 for repairs.
+This should include things like travel and labor costs as well as any specific components needed to wrap up repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and appears when the power is shut off.
-As this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on the screen until the problem is resolved.
+This critical error code is limited to newer models of the Nest thermostat and shows up when the power is disconnected from the system.
+Because this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on display until the problem is resolved.

 Losing power to your Nest thermostat can be for a number of reasons.
-The wiring may have disconnected or become damaged, or a disconnection could have occurred further along in your home’s electrical system.
+The wiring could have disconnected or become damaged, or a disconnection could have happened further along in your electrical system.
 This may be the circuit breaker, fuse box or system switch.
-A trained technician will inspect electrical connections and wiring until they locate the source of the problem.
+A professional technician can examine electrical connections and wiring until they uncover the source of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
+Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
 More specifically, the technician should reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not just a software issue.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin looking at connectors.
+They’ll first conduct a factory reset of your thermostat to ensure it’s not merely a software issue.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin inspecting connectors.

-They’ll disconnect the power and gradually inspect each wire, ensuring they are fully placed into the connector with the correct amount of bare copper.
-Once they find the problem connector, it can be swapped for a new one.
+They’ll disconnect the power and gradually inspect each wire, seeing to it that they are fully inserted into the connector with the correct amount of exposed copper.
+When they find the problem connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is severely hot.
+This critical error code can appear when the weather outside is particularly hot.
 The HVAC system can shut down and stop delivering power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will subsequently turn off.
-Presuming the breakers are on, you can check a couple of other places before calling a professional technician.
+When this problem persists, the backup battery in your thermostat depletes and the thermostat will subsequently shut down.
+In the event the breakers are on, you can inspect a couple of other places before consulting a professional technician.

-As this error can deplete your thermostat’s battery, the first step could be supplying enough power to figure out if this specific error code is what you’re working with.
-You can detach the thermostat from its base and supply power with a USB cable.
-Assuming it presents error code 195, you can continue to visually examine components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t find anything wrong with these components, it will probably be best to contact a pro.
+As this error can drain your thermostat’s battery, the first step might be restoring enough power to find out if this specific error code is what you’re working with.
+You can disconnect the thermostat from its base and deliver power by using a USB cable.
+In the event it displays error code 195, you can continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t detect anything wrong with these components, it will likely be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical issue with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
-This may stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
-Your technician can meticulously inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than needed.
+This may stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+A technician will carefully inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it can still stop you from using the Nest thermostat how you prefer to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting enough power.
-You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you’ll need a Nest Power Connector.
+While this error code isn’t critical, it might still stop you from using the Nest thermostat how you want to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining enough power.
+You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-With installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
-This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you might notice error code E297 be displayed.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excess power is being delivered inside the Nest’s wiring, it can damage internal components and may even be a fire hazard.
-If you see this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to shut the power off as soon as you can.
-You can then get in touch with a professional technician with the proper experience detecting and fixing electrical malfunctions.
+Just like error code e103, e104 is a critical error originating from an overcurrent.
+If excess power is sent through the Nest’s wiring, it can damage internal components and may even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to switch the power off as soon as you can.
+You can then contact a professional technician with the necessary experience identifying and resolving electrical malfunctions.

 e73 – Critical

-This may be as easy as the breaker being turned off, but it could also be an issue with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
-If nothing appears to be out of place, it’s time to get in touch with a local professional.
+This could be as easy as the breaker being shut off, but it may also be a problem with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
+If nothing looks to be out of place, it’s time to speak with a local professional.